d1618033/python-redfish-utility/docs/slate/source/includes/_changelog.md

 * Added support for new storage RDE URLs for iLO6 (Gen11)
 * iLOLicense command is enhanced with install, uninstall and check license options.
-* Cerificate command has new option to support SCEP (Simple Certificate Enrollment Protocol)
+* Certificate command has new option to support SCEP (Simple Certificate Enrollment Protocol)

-##Version 3.6.0.0
+## Version 3.6.0.0

 **Fixes:**